Costco: Costco Home Showroom

 In 2022, Costco opened a Costco Home Showroom in San Juan, Puerto Rico, and then opened a second one in Anchorage, Alaska, in 2024.
 A third one opened in Pearl City, Hawaii, in 2024.

 Unlike traditional Costco warehouses and the defunct Costco Home format, the Home Showroom format is not a cash-and-carry store.
 The showroom cannot sell goods on the spot to members to take home with them that same day; members must place orders to be delivered to their homes.
 It is merely a showroom for "expensive, large, and bulky items" like furniture and appliances.
 Costco had already begun to offer a broader selection of furniture and appliances through Costco.com than it could fit into its traditional warehouses, but found that it was "daunting" for many people to order those items online without having first touched, felt, and seen the goods in person.

+Costco Standalone Gas Stations

+In 2026, Costco opened its first standalone gas station in Mission Viejo, California.
+A second one will be opening up in Honolulu, Hawaii, with full development expected to be completed in 2027.